 Type Availability Compatibility Advantages Disadvantages Budget

-Physical SIM card Canadian carriers or online providers Most phones Local phone number, mobile data, easy to top up Might need to unlock the phone, might lose your home phone number, might pay high prices for data and roaming Depends on the provider and plan, e.g. ~ 7 USD for a SIM card, ~ 22 USD for a 30-day plan with 1GB of data
+Physical SIM card Canadian carriers or online providers Most phones Local phone number, mobile data, easy to top up Need unlocked phone, might lose your home phone number, high prices for data/roaming Depends on the provider and plan, from ~US$22

-The amount of data you need while traveling in Canada depends largely on how you plan to use your phone.
+The data you need while traveling in Canada depends on how you plan to use your phone.
 As a general guide:

 Data Allowance Suitable Usage Type Trip duration Internet user type Approximate Cost

-3GB Lighter streaming, social media, navigation, photo backups.
-Look for WiFi networks whenever possible.
-Medium trip (one to two weeks) Moderate internet user $25-35
+3GB Light streaming, social media, navigation, photos.
+Prioritize WiFi when available. one to two weeks Moderate internet user $25-35

-5GB Moderate app usage, browsing, HD streaming occasionally Long trip (more than two weeks) Moderate to high internet user $35-45
+5GB Moderate app usage, browsing, HD streaming occasionally more than two weeks Moderate to high internet user $35-45

 10GB or more Almost any online activity.
 Extensive streaming, downloading, gaming, tethering Any trip duration High internet user $50-60

-• For leisure travel, 3-5GB is usually enough for attractions, directions, and photos.
+• For casual trips, 3-5GB usually enough for maps, photos, etc.

-• Business travelers or those in remote locations may prefer larger, sharable data plans for connectivity needs.
+• Business travelers or remote areas may prefer bigger, sharable data for connectivity needs.

 Operator Plans Approx. Price (USD) Local SMS Local Minutes Data Approx. Cost (USD)